streptomyces/advancedR/README.md

 * The focus of this course is on R syntax and techniques rather than statistics.
-* The aim is to clarify the workings of R so that you can build your own data solutions and workflows.
+* The aim is to clarify the workings of R so that you can build your own data analysis solutions and workflows.
-* This is my understanding and my view of R. It is not complete but I do believe that it is not wrong.
-* As you progress, your view will not be identical to mine.
-Do try to keep it consistent though.

 [preparations.html](preparations.html)